RzR32/Discord_Bot-RzR32_Bot/README.md

 indicates when a member...
 + joins / leaves
-+ change his nickname
++ change his User- & Nickname

-and you can delete messages (with good filter)
+and you can delete messages (with filter like: categoryID, texthchannelID, roleID, UserID, ...)

 (needs 11 java to start!)